 When students and families think about post–high school education, trade schools are not often considered a viable option.
 Why?
 Well, there’s a stigma attached to them.
-Many understand trade school as an option for students who don’t do well (i.e. get good grades) in school.
+Many understand trade school as an option for students who don’t do well (i.e., get good grades) in school.
 And many people think attending trade school won’t lead to a successful career.
 Traditionally, vocational training has been seen as a route for students who were not capable of attending a four-year college.
-Often there’s also a negative opinion about the careers they lead to.

-The United States has 30 million jobs that pay $55,000 per year and do not require a bachelor’s degree.
+Being saddled with student loan debt is an increasingly unattractive option for many young people.
+The good news: The United States has 30 million jobs that pay $55,000 or more per year and do not require a bachelor’s degree.
 Experienced, well-trained supervisors and electricians often earn well into the six figures.
 People with trade school training are slightly more likely to be employed than those with academic credentials and significantly more likely to be working in their field of study, reports the U.S. Department of Education.
 This positive career outlook comes at a fraction of the cost that others pay for a college education.
 On average, a four-year college degree costs $127,000, while a trade school degree averages $33,000, a savings of $94,000.

 Job prospects for those with trade school training are high, as there are not enough workers to fill available positions.
 And many tradespeople are nearing the age of retirement.
 This will open even more positions for newly trained tradespeople.

 Trade school careers are a smart choice for students who want to work with their hands and learn through experience.
 Trade schools offer both online and in-person classes, allowing access for students who need a flexible schedule.
-The career opportunities offered through trade school are vast, including: construction, carpentry, commercial diving, health care, electronics, forestry, plumbing, wind engineering, auto-body repair, and cosmetology.
+The career opportunities offered through trade school are vast and include construction, carpentry, commercial diving, health care, electronics, forestry, plumbing, wind engineering, auto-body repair, and cosmetology.